5 Must have Intellectual Property Apps for your Smartphone

 You can download the app here – US Trademark Search Tool

-Well, this gets us to the end of our list.
-While there are numerous other apps that are country specific or pertinent to a particular type of IP law, these five apps are an absolute must-have for anyone who is trying to secure a patent and build their brand in the US.
+Well, this gets us to the end of the list here.
+While there are numerous other apps available that are country-specific or pertinent to a particular type of IP law, these five apps are an absolute must-have for anyone who is trying to secure a patent and build their brand in the US.

 Did I mention they’re absolutely free?
 Why not take advantage of the $0 pricing and download these apps today?
 Do let us know in the comment section how you liked them.
-If there are any other apps that you feel should have been in the list, do let us know.
+Also, if there are any other apps that you feel should have been on the list, do let us know.
 We’ll be happy to add them to this list!